formsy/formsy-material-ui/README.md

 # formsy-material-ui
+[formsy-react](https://github.com/christianalfoni/formsy-react) is a form validation component for React forms.
-A [formsy-react](https://github.com/christianalfoni/formsy-react) compatibility wrapper for [Material-UI](http://material-ui.com/) form components.
+This is a wrapper for [Material-UI](http://material-ui.com/) form components to allow them to be used with formsy-react.

+## Installation

+`$ npm install formsy-material-ui`

+Note: For React 0.13.x compatibility, specify formsy-react 0.14.1 in your app.

 ## Usage